deadSnowman/dsm-Comics/README.md

 # dsm-Comics
-A webcomic webpage built with codeigniter (under development)
+A PHP and AJAX webcomic page built with CodeIgniter (under development)

 ## To-Do (this list will grow)
 - comics home and pages views